Benedetto Croce: Domains of mind

 Croce's methodological approach to philosophy is expressed in his divisions of the spirit, or mind.
-He divides mental activity first into the theoretical, and then the practical.
+He divides mental activity first into the theoretical and then the practical.
 The theoretical division splits between aesthetics and logic.
-This theoretical aesthetic includes most importantly: intuitions and history.
-The logical includes concepts and relations.
+This theoretical aesthetic includes, most importantly, intuitions and history.
+The logic includes concepts and relations.
 Practical spirit is concerned with economics and ethics.
 Economics is here to be understood as an exhaustive term for all utilitarian matters.

 Each of these divisions has an underlying structure that colours, or dictates, the sort of thinking that goes on within them.
 While aesthetics are driven by beauty, logic is subject to truth, economics is concerned with what is useful, and the moral, or ethics, is bound to the good.
 This schema is descriptive in that it attempts to elucidate the logic of human thought; however, it is prescriptive as well, in that these ideas form the basis for epistemological claims and confidence.